MunGell/awesome-for-beginners/CONTRIBUTING.md

 _Please note that the list in this repository is intended for more substantial projects, and we kindly ask that small personal projects not be added in the hope of receiving contributions.
 Thank you for your understanding._

-## Intitial Checks
+## Initial Checks

 - **Search for Duplicates**: Check the current list and previous pull requests to avoid submitting duplicates.

 ## Repository Requirements

 - **Reasonably Developed**: The repository must be reasonably established, along with having with a clear goal or function.
 New repositories with few commits and little content will likely be rejected.
+Make sure the repo has good documentation and is well maintained.
 - **Active Maintenance**: Ensure the contributed repository is actively maintained.
 - **Appropriate Labels**: Issues with appropriate beginner-friend labels must exist.
 Confirm with the owner around a label's meaning if it's not obviously beginner-friendly (usually `good-first-issue` or `low-hanging-fruit`).
 - **Supportive Community**: The repository should have a supportive community.